-Thank you for visiting today.
-For the best viewing experience, click on an image to see all the detailed tonality in a high resolution version.
+For the best viewing experience, click to see a high resolution version.

 During our family vacation at Ocean Isle Beach last July, we made our traditional sunset visit to the local pier.
 I quickly noticed a different light characteristic than what I was used to.
 The light was noticeably cooler.
 Later I remembered this visit was a little later than usual, the sun had just set at the horizon.